Semantics3/semantics3-objc/README.md

 ### Using the static library:

- The data can be retrieved long the following resources:
+ The data can be retrieved along the following resources:

  1.semantics3_objc

  2.Products

  3.Categories